Stoney Trail

-Highway 201, better known by its official names of Stoney Trail and Tsuut'ina Trail, is a 101 km freeway that encircles Calgary, Alberta.
-It serves as a bypass for the congested routes of 16 Avenue N and Deerfoot Trail through Calgary (Highways 1 and 2, respectively).
-At its busiest point near Beddington Trail in north Calgary, the six-lane freeway carried nearly 70,000 vehicles per day in 2023, and forms part of the CANAMEX Corridor which connects Calgary to Edmonton and Interstate 15 in the United States via Highways 2, 3, and 4.
+Highway 201, better known by its official names of Stoney Trail and Tsuut'ina Trail, is a 100-kilometre (62 mi) freeway that encircles Calgary, Alberta.
+It serves as a bypass for the congested routes of 16 Avenue N and Deerfoot Trail through Calgary (Highways 1 and 2, respectively), and also forms part of the CANAMEX Corridor which connects Calgary to Edmonton and Interstate 15 in the United States via Highways 2, 3, and 4.
+Traffic levels have quickly risen, and in 2025 the six-lane ring road carried nearly 100,000 vehicles per day at its busiest point near Beddington Trail in north Calgary.

-The official starting point of the ring is at Deerfoot Trail in southeast Calgary, with exit numbers increasing as the freeway proceeds clockwise.
+The official starting point of the ring is at Deerfoot Trail in southeast Calgary, with exit numbers increasing clockwise along the road.
 West of Deerfoot, it crosses the Bow River and Macleod Trail before turning north and becoming Tsuut'ina Trail as it crosses Fish Creek into the Tsuutʼina Nation.
 North of the Elbow River, the name reverts to Stoney Trail as the highway bends west to a split from Highway 8.
 It turns north across Highway 1 and a second crossing of the Bow River near Canada Olympic Park to Crowchild Trail, winding through the hills of northwest Calgary to Deerfoot Trail and the southern end of the Queen Elizabeth II Highway.
-Turning south, the ring again intersects Highway 1, crosses Glenmore Trail, and curves west at the neighbourhood of Mahogany back to Deerfoot Trail, completing the ring.
+Turning south, the ring again intersects Highway 1 and Glenmore Trail, and curves west at the neighbourhood of Mahogany back to Deerfoot Trail, completing the ring.

 The freeway's "Stoney" name is derived from the Nakoda First Nation, one of several major thoroughfares in the region that bear Indigenous names.
 Construction first began in northwest Calgary as an expressway in the 1990s, incrementally extending clockwise towards Deerfoot Trail before two public–private partnership (P3) projects completed the northeast and southeast sections in 2009 and 2013, respectively.
-After decades of attempting to acquire right of way from the adjacent Tsuutʼina Nation for the southwest portion of the road, Alberta finally struck a deal in 2013 with the Nation that included a transfer of Crown land and other compensation, allowing completion of the southwest quadrant in 2021.
+After decades of attempting to acquire right of way from the adjacent Tsuutʼina Nation for the penultimate southwest portion of the road, Alberta finally struck a deal in 2013 with the Nation that included a transfer of Crown land and other compensation, allowing completion of the southwest quadrant in 2021.
 A final short segment between Highways 1 and 8 opened in 2023, some 70 years after Calgary city planners had first presented plans for the ring road.